 - Provided the identity of individual students is protected, an instructor may convey information about student academic performance (e.g., grades on assignments, mid-term or final examinations) by posting results in a public place such as an office door, bulletin board or course website.
 Final examination and final course grades shall not be posted before the final examination period ends.

-- A student’s Faculty or College of enrolment, programs of study, sessions in which the student is or has been registered, awards based on academic merit, degrees received and dates of convocation (are released by staff in the Registrar's Office or the Graduate Studies Office) upon request, to authenticate a student’s current or past status at the University.
-Any decision to restrict access to this information is done on a case by case basis by the Registrar or Associate Provost, Graduate Studies (or their delegates).
+- A student’s Faculty or College of enrolment, programs of study, sessions in which the student is or has been registered, awards based on academic merit, degrees received and dates of convocation (are released by staff in the Registrar's Office or the Graduate Studies and Postdoctoral Affairs Office) upon request, to authenticate a student’s current or past status at the University.
+Any decision to restrict access to this information is done on a case by case basis by the Registrar or Associate Vice-President, Graduate Studies and Postdoctoral Affairs (or their delegates).

 - The University retains the right at all times to state that any individual does not have a degree or other credential from the institution.

 - The University creates student address directories to facilitate communication among students.
-Students may direct the Registrar's Office or the Graduate Studies Office to suppress their names from such directories.
+Students may direct the Registrar's Office or the Graduate Studies and Postdoctoral Affairs Office to suppress their names from such directories.

 - All other student information is considered private and confidential and normally will not be released to members of the public, except with the student's prior written consent, or on the presentation of a court order, or otherwise as required by law.
 Other student information includes, but is not limited to, social insurance number, date of birth, marital status, and details of individual courses (including courses in which the student is enrolled, and grades awarded).

 (Note: these links are provided for information, only, and are not part of Policy 46 - Information Management)

 - Statement on Security of Waterloo Computing and Network Resources